rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 There appears to be no free lunch, cognitive load needs to be somewhere.
 My big preference is trying to achieve _hard and simple_ rather than _easy and complex_.
 Another words, I prefer to spend my cognitive bandwidth on germane load over extraneous load.
-This, I am pleased to note, is inline with cognitive psychology.
+This, I am pleased to note, is aligned with cognitive psychology.

 Recall the advice from cognitive psychologists is to reduce extraneous load redirecting it towards germane load.
 This translates to: